 Term: Paid equally over 6 quarters for full-time enrollment, equally up to 12 quarters for part-time enrollment, or over program length if enrolled in a program less than 6 quarters in length.

-Eligibility: must maintain a minimum of 2.5 quarterly GPA with continuous enrollment.
+Eligibility: Must maintain continuous enrollment.
 Graduate School and Ft.
 Knox students are ineligible.